codingnewton/FilmProductionScheduler/README.md

 This is a Final Year Project submitted as course requirements for IEDA 4920 at HKUST, co-developed by Tsz Hei Louey, Hin Yeung AU, and Hang Kin Nicholas YUEN, under the supervision of Mr. Eugene CHAN from EuCan Productions and Professor Xuan QIU.

+Film Production Scheduler is a specialized application designed to optimize film production scheduling by minimizing costs while respecting crew availability, task dependencies, and other production constraints.
+The scheduler uses Mixed-Integer Linear Programming (MILP) to find optimal solutions for complex scheduling problems.

 ## Authors

 - [Tsz Hei (Newton) LOUEY](https://www.github.com/codingnewton)